Advantages and Disadvantages of Using VXLAN vs. VPLS in RouterOS 7

 1. Scalability:

-• VXLAN uses a 24-bit segment ID (VXLAN Network Identifier or VNI), allowing up to 16 million segments compared to VPLS's limitation of 4096 VLANs.
+• VXLAN uses a 24-bit segment ID (VXLAN Network Identifier or VNI), allowing up to 16 million segments versus the 4096 VLAN ceiling.

-• Ideal for large-scale data center environments where multi-tenant isolation is required.
+• Well-suited for large-scale environments where multi-tenant isolation is required.

 2. Layer 3 Underlay:

-• VXLAN operates over a Layer 3 infrastructure, enabling greater flexibility in network design.
+• VXLAN operates over a Layer 3 infrastructure, enabling more flexible network design.

-• Simplifies inter-data-center connectivity over IP/MPLS networks, reducing reliance on pure Layer 2 links.
+• Simplifies inter-site connectivity over IP/MPLS networks, reducing reliance on pure Layer 2 links.

 3. Support for Modern Architectures: